asj/asj.github.io/chunk-alloc-enhancement.md

 #### Device Roles and Allocation Priority

+We introduce allocation priorities.
+Allocation priority (1-255) determines generic devices order for allocation.
+The Role describes what a device is best used for (metadata, data, both, or none).

-We’re reusing bits in `btrfs_dev_item::type` to track allocation preferences.
+For this purpose, we’re reusing bits in `btrfs_dev_item::type` to track allocation preferences.
 Here's the layout:

 ```c
 struct btrfs_dev_item {